 Final Thoughts

-The differences between the E35 and E95 are quite subtle.
+The differences between the E35 and E95 are subtle, but there are differences.
 If you don’t stop and look at every little spec, you might not catch them at first glance.

 To sum things up, the E95 comes with: